 Next spring, I will be teaching a week-long class in building the Poppy Table at the Marc Adams School of Woodworking in Indiana.
 The school’s schedule hasn’t been finalized yet, but my class will be early in the year and likely to fill up quickly.
 There won’t be much time to register.
 If you’ve taken classes at MASW in the past, you should be notified by the school when registration opens.

-- Subscribe to this site.
+To stay informed about upcoming classes, subscribe to this site.
 Check the sidebar, there are links to be notified of new posts either by RSS feed or by e-mail.
 While you’re at the sidebar, sign up for my newsletter.
 (Don’t worry about getting spammed, I don’t share your personal information with anyone, ever, and I am the world’s worst e-mail marketer.)

-I’ll give you a heads up here when registration opens, and I hope you’ll be able to join me for this week-long class.
+I hope you’ll be able to join me for this week-long class.
 We’ll have a lot of fun as we build this unique table.